cran-task-views/Distributions/Distributions.md

   `r pkg("HyperbolicDist")` packages.
   `r pkg("LaplacesDemon")` provides the Laplace distribution parametrized by the precision parameter as well as the skew Laplace distribution.
-Asymetric Laplace distribution is implemented in `r pkg("ald")`, `r pkg("Rsubbotools")`, `r pkg("greybox")`.
+Asymmetric Laplace distribution is implemented in `r pkg("ald")`, `r pkg("Rsubbotools")`, `r pkg("greybox")`.
 A fast random generator is available for the Laplace distribution is implemented in